Marco Villela

-Marco Gigante Villela (born December 7, 1974) is a 3rd degree Brazilian jiu-jitsu (BJJ) black belt under Carlos Gracie, Jr. Gigante, also known as "Giant", is the Head Teacher and founder of Giant Team Australia, based in Sydney, Australia.
+Marco Antonio Medeiros Villela (born December 7, 1974), nicknamed Gigante (The Giant), is a 5th degree Brazilian jiu-jitsu (BJJ) black belt under Carlos Gracie Jr. He is the Head Teacher and founder of Giant Team Australia, based in Sydney, Australia.

-Gigante worked as the grappling skills coach for the South Sydney Rabbitohs (2012–13).
+Villela worked as the grappling skills coach for the South Sydney Rabbitohs (2012–13).

-Gigante's younger brother Fabio Gigantinho Villela followed his brother's lead and is Carlos Gracie Jr 2nd degree black belt and is a Head Teacher at Gracie Barra Cedar Park, Texas, USA.
+Villela's younger brother Fabio Gigantinho Villela followed his brother's lead and is Carlos Gracie Jr 2nd degree black belt and is a Head Teacher at Gracie Barra Cedar Park, Texas, USA.

 History

-Gigante was born and raised in Brazil.
+Villela was born and raised in Brazil.
 He began training judo at the age of five and then Muay Thai at 12 years old.
 Since the age of 19, Gigante has trained BJJ and earned his black belt under Carlos Gracie Jr. after 11 years.

 His resume includes over 25 years BJJ, mixed martial arts, Muay Thai and submission grappling experience.
 In 2011, Gigante left his native Brazil and emigrated to Australia.
 He briefly started a teaching position at Gracia Oceania, Sydney.
 In August 2011 he founded Giant Team Australia, Sydney.
 Giant Team has since expanded into a number of locations across Sydney.

-In 2013 Gigante worked extensively with K-1 World Grand Prix, Pride Fighting Championships and Ultimate Fighting Championship veteran Mark Hunt in preparation for his fight with Stefan Struve at UFC on Fuel TV: Silva vs. Stann.
-Gigante features in the Fuel TV (Australia) documentary Art of Fighting, which chronicles Hunt's fight with Struve in Japan.
+In 2013 Villela worked extensively with K-1 World Grand Prix, Pride Fighting Championships and Ultimate Fighting Championship veteran Mark Hunt in preparation for his fight with Stefan Struve at UFC on Fuel TV: Silva vs. Stann.
+Villela features in the Fuel TV documentary Art of Fighting, which chronicles Hunt's fight with Struve in Japan.

 Achievements

-In BJJ competition Gigante has generally fought in the Pesadissimo weight class (over 100 kg/221 lbs).
+In BJJ competition Villela has generally fought in the Pesadissimo weight class (over 100 kg/221 lbs).